PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Kongregate Authentication.md

 src: /Tutorials/Social Authentication and Player Profile/Kongregate Authentication.md
 ---

-# How to authenticate a player using their Kongregate account
+# How to Authenticate a Player Using their Kongregate Account

-Kongregate authentication allows you to provide your players with a simple way to sign in with their Kongregate account, and allows GameSparks platform to then use the players profile to drive its social features.
-In this exercise you’ll go through setting up the necessary configuration with Kongregate and how you can then use that to connect your players.
+You can use Kongregate authentication to offer your players a simple way to sign in with their Kongregate account.
+The GameSparks platform can then use a player's profile to drive its social features.

+In this tutorial, we’ll go through setting up the necessary configuration with Kongregate and explain how you can then use that to connect your players.

-## Setting up a Kongregate application
+## Setting up a Kongregate Application

 For a successful [KongregateConnectRequest](/API Documentation/Request API/Authentication/KongregateConnectRequest.md) the following data needs to be provided to GameSparks:

 * Game API Key
 * The user's ID
-* an authentication token valid for the (user,game) pair This data can be obtained from Kongregate, by uploading a game.
+* An authentication token valid for the (user,game) pair

+You can obtain these from Kongregate, by uploading a game.

-### Uploading a sample Kongregate game
+## Uploading a Sample Kongregate Game

 The following steps will guide you through the process of creating a sample game and obtaining the necessary details.

-Go to the [Kongregate home page](http://www.kongregate.com/) and log in.
+*1.* Go to the [Kongregate home page](http://www.kongregate.com/) and log in.
 If you scroll over the "Games" section, you will be able to see a link to "Upload your game"

 ![](img/AuthKon/1.png)

-Alternatively, go directly to the [Upload game page](http://www.kongregate.com/games/new).
+*2.* Alternatively, go directly to the [Upload game page](http://www.kongregate.com/games/new).
 Fill in your game details and press *Continue*

 ![](img/AuthKon/2.png)

-Next, you need to upload your game.
-For the sake of this tutorial, you can download a test game from here:  The only thing that this test game does is provide you with the credentials necessary for making a connect request.
-The following image presents a sample configuration for the game:
+*3.* Next, you need to upload your game.
+For the sake of this tutorial, you can download a test game from here:

+The only thing that this test game does is provide you with the credentials necessary for making a connect request.
+Here's a sample configuration for the game:

 ![](img/AuthKon/3.png)

 After clicking *Upload* you will be redirected to your game.
-This is where you will be able to obtain all of the information you need in order to perform a KongregateConnectRequest.
+This is where you'll be able to obtain all of the information you need in order to perform a *KongregateConnectRequest*.

-### Configure Kongregate game details
+## Configure Kongregate Game Details

-While you are previewing your game in Kongregate, click on the *api* link at the bottom of your game.
+*4.* When you are previewing your game in Kongregate, click on the *api* link at the bottom of your game.

 ![](img/AuthKon/4.png)

-This will lead you to a view that displays your game credentials, from where you will need to copy the value of your API Key:
+This will display your game credentials.

+*5.* Copy the value of your *API Key*:

 ![](img/AuthKon/5.png)

-In a separate tab, go to the Gamesparks developer portal.
-Navigate to *your game →Configurator→Integrations→Kongregate*
+*6.* In a separate tab, go to the Gamesparks developer portal.

+*7.* Navigate to *your game > Configurator > Integrations > Kongregate*:

 ![](img/AuthKon/6.png)

-Press *Edit* and set your API key to be the one you just copied from Kongregate.
+*8.* Click *Edit* and set your API key to be the one you just copied from Kongregate.

-### Perform a KongregateConnectRequest
+## Perform a KongregateConnectRequest

-Return to Kongregate screen where you play your game.
+*9.* Return to Kongregate screen where you play your game.
 This should display a connect request for your user.
 The fields that are used to perform the authentication are *gameAuthToken* and *userId*.

-Copy this connect request.
-In another tab, go to the GameSparks portal and navigate to *Test Harness*.
-Paste your request in your JSON editor and that's it.
+*10.* Copy this connect request.

+*11.* In another tab, go to the GameSparks portal and navigate to *Test Harness*.

+*12.* Paste your request in your JSON editor.

+That's it!

 Here is a sample request for connecting to Kongregate: